 Simple English definitions for legal terms

-Read a random definition: direct selling
+Read a random definition: rule of right

 A regent is someone who takes charge and makes decisions for a kingdom when the king or queen is not able to.
 This can happen if the ruler is too young, away, or sick.
 A regent can also be a leader of a school or university.